 - Enabling Mark (Gold) - Validity of 2 years

 - Enabling Mark (Platinum) - Validity of 3 years

 Organisations may apply for the Enabling Mark when the validity period of its Enabling Mark expires.

 Other Enabling Mark Awards

-Other awards presented at the Enabling Mark Awards Ceremony include Enabling Innovation, Enabling Champion, Enabling Buddy and Exemplary Employee.
+The other Enabling Mark Awards include Enabling Innovation, Enabling Champion, Enabling Buddy and Exemplary Employee.

 To apply for the other Enabling Mark Awards, an organisation must

 - Have a valid Enabling Mark; or have applied for the Enabling Mark, of which the application is pending processing